 About Our School:

 Kirkliston Primary School is situated in the village of Kirkliston on the outskirts of Edinburgh city near to Queensferry High School.
 Our nursery is situated on a separate site on Queensferry Road.
 Both are non-denominational and co-educational.
 The village is currently expanding due to a large housing development of 680 houses.
 This has resulted in the creation of an extension to the main school building which includes a new gym hall, separate dining room with eight classes being built in two phases giving the school a total capacity for 21 classes.

 The nursery has recently expanded to incorporate the majority of the children from the local area.
 It has the capacity for 70 children in the morning and 70 in the afternoon.

 The current school building was opened in 1974.
 We have 21 classes – with each classroom equipped with an interactive Promethean Board.
 Kirkliston is proud of its open play area where all early years classes have the opportunity to investigate and play creatively.
 There is a kitchen area with cooking facilities which is used by the whole school.
 Our main hall is used for PE with our specialist.
 School shows and whole school events are an integral part of Kirkliston Primary.
 We are lucky to have a Breakfast/After School Club which is run separate to the school.

-Our Head Teacher, Lucy Henderson is ably supported by Depute Head Teachers, Mrs Irene Whitford and Mrs Dorothy Fowler and two Principal Teachers, Mrs Helen Bartholomew and Mrs Linda Hughes.
+Our Head Teacher, Lucy Henderson is ably supported by Depute Head Teacher, Mrs Irene Whitford and two Principal Teachers, Mrs Helen Bartholomew and Mrs Linda Hughes.
 The school also has a part time Business Manager, Linsey Luca.

 The Nursery is ably managed by the Principal Teacher, Mrs Fiona Kay and Deputy Head, Mrs Irene Whitford.